ARTICLE A. OUTDOOR FESTIVALS

 A. Grounds For Revocation: The city council shall have the power to revoke any license, or to revoke and reinstate any license upon suitable conditions, when the following causes exist:

 1. The licensee fails, neglects or refuses to pay to the business license official the fee prescribed by this article.

 2. The licensee, his employee or agent, fails, neglects or refuses to fulfill any or all of the conditions imposed pursuant to this article.

 3. The licensee allows the festival to be conducted in a manner which violates any law or regulation established by the ordinances of the city or the laws of the state.

 4. The licensee allows the festival to be conducted in a disorderly manner or knowingly allows any person to remain on the premises of the festival while under the influence of intoxicating liquor, or any narcotic or dangerous drug.

 5. The licensee, his employee or agent, is convicted of any of the offenses enumerated under this article.

 B. Notice Of Intent To Revoke; Hearing: Notice of intent to revoke any license shall be given and the licensee shall be entitled to a hearing.
-The city manager shall give notice, setting forth the causes for revocation and shall state the time and place at which the matter of revocation will be heard before the city council.
+The business license official shall give notice, setting forth the causes for revocation and shall state the time and place at which the matter of revocation will be heard before the city council.
 The notice shall be mailed not later than ten (10) days prior to the date set for hearing.
 The city council shall hear all interested parties and may revoke a license for one or more causes enumerated by this article.
 (Ord.
-21, 1-3-1985)
+477, 12-10-2013, eff.
+12-31-2013)